Swedz/MI-Tweaks/README.md

 Not only can you change the behavior of efficiency, but there is also a config option for hiding the efficiency bar and information in machine UIs.

 ## Machine Blueprints
 For the modpack creators who want to seamlessly implement a requirement to making machines other than the items themselves (for example, a research system of sorts), MI Tweaks provides Machine Blueprints.
+MI Tweaks does not provide any method of obtaining blueprints in survival mode, so it is left entirely up to modpack creators to implement.

 A machine blueprint can be used to view the shape of multiblocks for the machine it is for when held similarly to how a wrench works by default.
 Additionally, blueprints can be used to build multiblocks.
 By right clicking a multiblock controller with its respective blueprint, it will take the blocks from your inventory and place them for you.